isthorius/PhotoQt/README.md

 - Edited images are automatically saved in an "Edits/" subfolder
 - Original images remain unchanged
 - Supported formats: JPG, JPEG, PNG, SVG

-## Screenshot
-![Image editor interface with dark theme and transformation buttons]

 ## License
 Free to use and modify